-Melbourne's population growth, particularly within the 35 to 49-year-old age group, will significantly shape the city's housing market over the coming decade.
+Melbourne's population growth, particularly the Millennial cohort, will significantly shape the city's housing market over the coming decade.

 The increasing number of Couple Families with Children, driven by both the aging Millennial generation and ongoing migration, underscores a sustained demand for family-oriented housing, and new house and land sales.